 Nicholson completed her APA internship at Colorado State University where she specialized in working with athletes through the Sport Performance Program.
 She completed a postdoctoral fellowship at the Counseling and Wellness Center at the University of Florida with an emphasis in Sport Psychology and working with student-athletes.

 Nicholson is on the USOC registry of sport psychology consultants.
 She has trained extensively in the use of hypnosis, and is also trained in the specialty areas of EMDR, group therapy, and sport performance.

-Josie is married to Steven Nicholson, is an avid Rebel fan, enjoys running and attempting to play something close to golf, and is devoted to her two German Shepherds, Shiloh and Nanuk.
+Josie is married to Steven Nicholson, is an avid Ole Miss Rebel fan, enjoys running and crossfit, and is devoted to her two German Shepherds, Shiloh and Nanuk.

 Ole Miss' historic win over Alabama last Saturday was not only popular with members of Rebel Nation, it was among the most-watched college football games of the year.The Rebels' thrilling 43-37 victory over the Tide at Bryant-Denny Stadium was the... read more

 By Steven Oubre, Ole Miss Athletics Media RelationsThe road to the College Football Playoff includes many tests along the way.
 The Ole Miss Rebels (3-0, 1-0 SEC) just passed their first, proving that they are a legitimate contender after knocking... read more

 Offense, defense and special teams.
 Ole Miss dominated all three aspects of the game as the 15th-ranked Rebels routed UT Martin 76-3 in the season opener.
 The 60,186 fans, mostly dressed in white, anticipated an exciting start to the 2015... read more